remaro-network/auv_profeat/README.md

 In the following, we describe how to run the PRISM experiments with modified parameters, a modified model, as well different properties.

 #### Run experiments with different parameters
-To run experiments with different parameters, changing the influence a thruster failure has on the path of the AUV or introducing a different scenario, you can modify the values of `infl_tf`, `min_visib`, `max_visib`, `current_prob` and `inspect` in the file `scenario1.prism` or `scenario2.prism`.
+To run experiments with different scenario independet parameters, changing the influence a thruster failure has on the path of the AUV, the probability of a sonar or camera failure or of the camera getting unblocked, you can modify the values of `infl_tf`, `sonar_fail_prob`, `camera_fail_prob` and `camera_unblock_prob`, respectively, in the file `scenario1.prism` or `scenario2.prism`.
+To introduce a different scenario, you can modify the values of the scenario dependent parameters in the file `scenario1.prism` or `scenario2.prism`.

 #### Run experiments with a modified model
 To run the PRISM experiments with a modified model, first run the analysis with the modified model as described in [Run the Analysis](#run-the-analysis).
 The obtained file `out.prism`, has to be modified such that the PRISM variables are initialised after their declaration and not in an `init ... endinit` block.
-That is, the block
+That is, in the file `out.prism`, the block
 ```Bash
 init
     ((((((((((((((1 <= ((_robot_navigation_high + _robot_navigation_low) + _robot_navigation_med) + _robot_navigation_very_high & ((_robot_navigation_high + _robot_navigation_low) + _robot_navigation_med) + _robot_navigation_very_high <= 1) & (1 <= _robot_pipeline_inspection_follow + _robot_pipeline_inspection_search & _robot_pipeline_inspection_follow + _robot_pipeline_inspection_search <= 1)) & (0 <= _robot_vision_camera + _robot_vision_sonar & _robot_vision_camera + _robot_vision_sonar <= 1)) & (_robot_pipeline_inspection_follow = 1 => _robot_navigation_low = 1)) & (_robot_vision_camera = 1 => !_robot_navigation_very_high = 1)) & _robot_navigation_very_high_active) & _robot_pipeline_inspection_search_active) & _robot_vision_sonar_active) & _camera_blocked = false) & _camera_failed = false) & _d_insp = 0) & _s = start_task) & _sonar_failed = false) & _t_failed = 0) & _water_visib = round((max_visib - min_visib) / 2)